Developmental psychologist salary & career outlook

 The duties of a developmental psychologist include the design and implementation of scientific studies.
 These studies may be clinical, observational or survey-based, and they typically aim to expose behavior patterns that can provide insight into the workings of a developing mind.
 The findings from these studies are typically written up in formal reports for publication or used as a basis for further research.

-Education and training for developmental psychologists
+Education for developmental psychologists

 Developmental psychologists, like other psychological professionals, must earn at least a master's degree before they will be considered as serious candidates for work in the field.
 Positions of a clinical, counseling or research capacity typically require a Ph.D. or Doctor of Psychology (Psy.D.) degree.